-The five-part course runs in the Spring and includes in-class and field training.
-Trained Steward volunteers then assist with 5 community tree projects where they will continue receiving hands-on education and technical experience in urban tree management .
-Each training session and project will last two hours.
+The course runs in the Spring and includes in-class and field training.
+Trained Steward volunteers then assist with community tree projects where they will continue receiving hands-on education and technical experience in urban tree management .
+Each training session and project will last approximately two hours.

-The efforts of CommuniTree Stewards have saved Onondaga County and Syracuse tax payers thousands of dollars in tree service and have made Syracuse and its surrounding communities a more beautiful place to live.
+The efforts of CommuniTree Stewards have saved Onondaga County and Syracuse tax payers thousands of dollars in tree service and have made our neighborhoods a more beautiful place to live.
 Tree Stewards have gone on to lead neighborhood associations and park associations in tree care as well as make important contributions to Onondaga County in effort to monitor invasive species.

 |5/17/2018||6:00 - 8:00pm||Dewitt|

 |6/6/2018||6:00 - 8:00pm||Solvay|

 |6/14/2018||6:00 - 8:00pm||Jordan|